astrelconfig/sdk-guide/README.md

 To measure rollouts, SDKs report **exposure events**: a record that a given context was exposed to a given resolved value, and which layer decided it.

 - The SDK SHOULD emit an exposure event each time an aspect is evaluated for a context.
-An exposure event MUST include at least: aspect slug, resolved value (or a stable digest of it), the deciding layer (`trigger` | `lottery` | `default`), the identifier used (if any), and a timestamp.
-When the layer is `trigger` it SHOULD include the trigger slug; when `lottery`, the selected bucket index.
+An exposure event MUST include at least: aspect slug, resolved value (or a stable digest of it), the deciding layer (`override` | `lottery` | `default`), the identifier used (if any), and a timestamp.
+When the layer is `lottery` it SHOULD include the selected bucket index.
 - Emission MUST be non-blocking and MUST NOT affect the resolved value.
 Telemetry failure MUST NOT fail evaluation.
 - The SDK SHOULD batch and flush exposures on an interval and on shutdown, with bounded buffering and a drop policy under backpressure (dropping telemetry is always preferable to blocking the host or growing memory unboundedly).
 - The SDK SHOULD de-duplicate repeated identical exposures within a window to control volume, and SHOULD make this configurable.